gregwebs/err2/README.md

 ## Structure

 try has the following package structure:
-- The top-level main package try can be imported as try which combines both the try/err3 and try/try packages
+- The top-level main package try can be imported as try which combines both the try/handle and try/try packages
-- The `try/err3` package includes declarative error handling functions.
+- The `try/handle` package includes error recovery functions.
-- The `try/try` package offers error checking functions.
+- The `try/try` package offers error checking functions that return errors.
 - The `stackprint` package contains the original code from `err2` to help print stack traces
 - The `assert` package contains the original code from `err2` to help with assertions.